ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Makefiles

-It's often a hassle to type all of the various docker commands.
-[GNU Make](https://www.gnu.org/software/make/) is a build automation tool that automatically compiles executable programs and libraries from source code by reading files called Makefiles which specify how to build the target program.
+It can be a hassle to type various docker commands.
+[GNU Make](https://www.gnu.org/software/make/) is a build automation tool that automatically builds executable programs from source code by reading files called Makefiles.

-For example:
+Here's an example makefile:

 ```
 #!make